hideout/AppImageKit/ROADMAP.md

 ## IDE/build tool integration
 * Someone familiar with Qt (= not me, probono) should have a deep look at http://code.qt.io/cgit/qt/qttools.git/tree/src/macdeployqt/ and see if the same can be done to generate an AppImage **[DONE](https://github.com/probonopd/linuxdeployqt)**

+## IRC #appimage
+get a chanserv - bart
+todo for the 33c3 lightn. talk - bart